-For meals at Bluff Plantation, we have registered dietitians creating the dishes with proper nutrition in mind.
+For meals at Bluff, we have registered dietitians creating the dishes with proper nutrition in mind.
 Meals include healthy ingredients such as fish, vegetables and fruit.
 These nutritionally balanced dishes help with rehabilitation and get you started with a heart-healthy diet.
 We also work on nutritional deficiencies as part of your treatment program.

 Make Relaxation and Stress Relief a Part of Your Life